elixir-europe/infectious-diseases-toolkit/quality-control/human-biomolecular-data.md

 ## Sample collection and processing

-The first step in QC for human biomolecular data is ensuring the proper collection and processing of samples.
+The first step in QC for human biomolecular data is ensuring the safe proper collection and processing of samples.
+The Centers for Disease Control have published guidelines for safe handling of infectious agents, which can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK218635/).
 This includes collecting all clinical information that will be relevant for the analysis.
-To have some guidance and considerations related to the sample collection and processing you can visit [this](https://www.cdc.gov/coronavirus/2019-ncov/lab/guidelines-clinical-specimens.html) documentation.
+For guidance and considerations related to the sample collection and processing specific to SARS-CoV, plese visit [this documentation](https://www.cdc.gov/covid/hcp/clinical-care/clinical-specimen-guidelines.html?CDC_AAref_Val=https://www.cdc.gov/coronavirus/2019-ncov/lab/guidelines-clinical-specimens.html).

 ### Considerations